 However, the width of the woolly bear’s bands does indicate the age of the caterpillar.
 The young woolly bears have more black, and the brown color expands with each of six molts, or sheddings, that occur as the caterpillar grows and develops.

 During late fall, the woolly bears, which are the larval stage of the Isabella tiger moth, have likely found a nice place to hibernate for the winter.
 They usually hide under leaves or bark, and I’ve found several in my woodpiles lately.
-This is the longest of the four stages of its life cycle.

 If it survives the winter, the larva will wake up and nibble some green plants such as grass, dandelions or plantain.
 Then it will form a cocoon with the setae from its body and silk which it produces.